dogecoin/dogecoin/README.md

 </div>

+**IMPORTANT: Starting August 2024, the `master` branch has become the primary integration branch and has become unstable.
+Please check out a tagged version before compiling production binaries.**

 For internationalized documentation, see the index at [doc/intl](doc/intl/README.md).

 Dogecoin is a community-driven cryptocurrency that was inspired by a Shiba Inu meme.
 The Dogecoin Core software allows anyone to operate a node in the Dogecoin blockchain networks and uses the Scrypt hashing method for Proof of Work.
 It is adapted from Bitcoin Core and other cryptocurrencies.